Through-the-earth communications: Development

 Emerging technologies have recently been developed such as the Rescue Dog Emergency Through the Earth Communication System developed by E-Spectrum Technologies.
 The Rescue Dog is a two-way extended-range portable through-the-Earth solution that was developed in the US in cooperation with The National Institute for Occupational Safety and Health (or NIOSH) which does not rely on large loop surface antennas for signal transmission.
 New non-portable systems have also been developed by companies such as Lockheed Martin for use in emergency chambers to provide post-accident, two-way, emergency voice and text communications independent of surface or in-mine infrastructure.

 New technologies

 A new wireless "Miner Lifeline" telecommunication technology is being tested in 2012 at the West Virginia Robinson Run mine (recent production 6000000 short ton per year of coal using 600 miners).
 The system supports voice, text, or SOS sent on a "bubble" of magnetic waves, and "can move more than 1500 ft up or down and 2000 ft laterally, arriving in less than a minute."

 The Israeli company Maxtech has developed a software system that automates the optimal organization of a set of limited-range communications devices, using any mixture of types of communication (through-the-earth radio, line-of-sight radio or optical, etc.).
 This system was used in the Tham Luang cave rescue.

+Sybet developed an underground communication network system based on a large number of autonomous, portable transceiver nodes (BatNode) which operate in mesh architecture, forwarding voice calls over long distance with no radio connection between the end stations, as long as the BatNodes can see their neighbours.